Parent Perspective: Words of Wisdom for the Reluctant Parent

 By Shari Bunks Geller, parent of Blair Academy alumni

 We investigated our local day schools.
-We toured, we visited, we spoke with friends and we compared college acceptance rates.
-We left each school visit grasping for strengths at each school that would be valuable to Michael.
-None of the day schools felt “right”.
+We toured, visited, spoke with friends, and compared college acceptance rates.
+We left each school visit to grasp the strengths at each school that would be valuable to Michael.
+None of the day schools felt “right.”
 We had heard about the “warmth and integrity” of Blair Academy.
-Blair was less than an hour from our home and we decided to visit the school... initially without Michael.
-After we finished our meeting with the Director of Admissions, we ran into some students in the hallway who stopped to talk to us.
-They were bright, courteous, well-spoken and possessed a quiet confidence that spared the veiled arrogance we found at some schools.
-Blair was the only school we both walked away from and said: “I can see Michael here”.
+Blair was less than an hour from our home, and we decided to visit the school... initially without Michael.
+After we met with the Director of Admissions, we ran into some students in the hallway who stopped to talk to us.
+They were bright, courteous, well-spoken, and possessed a quiet confidence that spared the veiled arrogance we found at some schools.
+Blair was the only school we both walked away from and said: “I can see Michael here.”

 The day before Michael started as a freshman at Blair, I called my friend whose son had started boarding school the year before.
-Through tears, I lamented that he was too young and I couldn't let him go.
+Through tears, I lamented that he was too young, and I couldn't let him go.
 My friend offered words of wisdom and experience and the next morning I stood tall and calm as I moved him into high school.
-For the next two weeks, I would tear up when anyone asked how Michael was doing.
+I would tear up for the next two weeks when anyone asked how Michael was doing.
 My other three children slowly adapted to the extra space in our daily dynamic.
-As the weeks progressed I realized that I could see Michael frequently at his games and he that was home every 2-3 weekends.
-We all established a routine and I found a certainty that our relationship would not be lost or diminished.
-Each time I picked him up at school I was so proud of myself that I had “let go” just enough and it was obvious how much he was thriving.
-But I would be lying if I didn't admit that even into his junior year there were nights when I would drive him back to school and the separation still gave me a stomachache.
-And this was with the certainty that he was in a good and safe place, and thriving in spades.
+As the weeks progressed, I realized I could see Michael frequently at his games, and he was home every 2-3 weekends.
+We all established a routine, and I found a certainty that our relationship would not be lost or diminished.
+Each time I picked him up at school, I was so proud that I had “let go” just enough, and it was obvious how much he was thriving.
+But I would be lying if I didn't admit that even into his junior year, there were nights when I would drive him back to school, and the separation still gave me a stomachache.
+And this was with the certainty that he was in a good and safe place and thriving in spades.

-I laugh as I think back on my hesitation to consider boarding school and the misperceptions I had, despite all the families I knew with children at boarding school.
+I laugh as I reflect on my hesitation to consider boarding school and my misperceptions, despite all the families I knew with children at boarding school.
 The most egregious misperceptions flood my mind as I plan Michael's departure.

 Myth #1: You are sending your child away.

-We do talk about the experiences he has had at school, the thoughtful questions a teenager should have about right and wrong and tough decisions that teach them to navigate through the grey issues in life.
-We talk about his latest passion, how his favorite team is playing or how he handled an issue with a teacher or classmate.
+We do talk about his school experiences, the thoughtful questions a teenager should have about right and wrong, and the tough decisions that teach them to navigate through the grey issues in life.
+We talk about his latest passion, how his favorite team is playing, or how he handled an issue with a teacher or classmate.
 We talk more because he hasn't tuned me out after what a teenager perceives as hours of nagging.

 Myth #2: When a child has attended boarding school, starting college is anti-climatic.

 High school experiences are about students learning to advocate for themselves.
-When a child has exhausted his arsenal of skills to address a situation, they have the resources of adults at the school as well as parents, to help them think through and solve problems.
+When children have exhausted their arsenal of skills to address a situation, they have the resources of adults at the school and parents to help them think through and solve problems.
 They learn to trust the safety net of adults while learning how much they can rely on themselves.
 Few professors at college will be invested in whether a student attends class or if he is working to his best ability.
 Going off to college is a very different experience.
 While our kids have learned to manage their clean laundry and live with a roommate who isn't a sibling, they will be held to a new level of personal responsibility and few boundaries in a new world of independence.

 College means a change for boarding parents as well.
-I have been a partner with my son's advisor, monitors, teachers and coaches for the past four years.
-As an example, I heard something in Michael's voice on one of our nightly phone calls during his freshman year.
+For the past four years, I have partnered with my son's advisor, monitors, teachers, and coaches.
+For example, I heard something in Michael's voice on one of our nightly phone calls during his freshman year.
 I felt so far away and called his advisor.
 I asked if he could check in on Michael over the next day or so and make sure he was ok.
 His advisor went over to visit Michael in his dorm that very night and reported back that all was well.
-During Michael's junior year I emailed the same advisor.
-I was concerned something was wrong but from my telephone, I couldn't sit down on the chair next to him and find out in person what was really troubling him.
-I sensed he was having growing pains, but wanted to be sure it was nothing serious.
-It turned out he was reconciling a disappointed heart, something I believe he felt more readily comfortable sharing with the personal advisor he had established a relationship with over three years' time.
-A day school experience can't offer the same opportunities for that type of bonding between teachers and students.
-Boarding school faculty live in the dorms, they live on campus and they share meals with the students.
-I will miss my own relationship with Michael's advisor.
-I have had the benefit of the wisdom and insight of others who have also been invested in Michael's success.
-I will navigate the role of college parent without the support I have enjoyed during his years at Blair Academy.
+During Michael's junior year, I emailed the same advisor.
+I was concerned something was wrong, but from my telephone, I couldn't sit on the chair next to him and find out what was troubling him in person.
+I sensed he was having growing pains but wanted to be sure it was nothing serious.
+It turned out he was reconciling a disappointed heart, which I believe he felt more comfortable sharing with the personal advisor he had established a relationship with over three years.
+A day school experience can't offer the same opportunities for bonding between teachers and students.
+Boarding school faculty live in the dorms on campus and share meals with the students.
+I will miss my relationship with Michael's advisor.
+I have benefited from the wisdom and insight of others who have also been invested in Michael's success.
+I will navigate the college parent role without the support I have enjoyed during his years at Blair Academy.

-Myth #3: You lose your child and your relationship will change.
+Myth #3: If you lose your child, your relationship will change.
 You won't know your children's friends.

-I was concerned that with Michael being at boarding school I would miss the spontaneous interaction with my son.
-I wouldn't be part of his daily routine.
-His friends wouldn't hang out at our house and I wouldn't get to know them.
+I was concerned that Michael's boarding school would mean I would miss spontaneous interaction with my son.
+I wouldn't be part of his daily routine, and his friends wouldn't hang out at our house, and I wouldn't get to know them.

-I now have two sons at Blair Academy, and a third will begin in September.
-I have gotten to know many of their friends during my time on campus.
-Many parents who live within driving distance of the school attend games, meets, matches, etc. Much to my surprise, I have also gotten to know many of the other parents from my time on campus.
-My children's friends come over to me, say hello and visit.
+I now have two sons at Blair Academy; a third will begin in September.
+I have gotten to know many of their friends on campus.
+Many parents who live within driving distance of the school attend games, meets, matches, etc. Much to my surprise, I have also gotten to know many other parents from my time on campus.
+My children's friends come over to me, say hello, and visit.
 They will sit with me and my other son while we watch my son play sports.
 I invite them to join our family for dinner near campus.
 Their friends will sometimes come to our home overnight or travel with us.
-If my sons had attended a local day school their friends would live within a one-hour radius of our home.
-I don't expect I would have had any greater opportunity to get to know their friends any better than I have at boarding school.
-Between sports, commuting and the heavy homework load all high school students seem to have, there would be little time to hang out and talk to someone else's mom.
+If my sons had attended a local day school, their friends would have lived within a one-hour radius of our house.
+I don't expect I would have had any greater opportunity to get to know their friends better than at boarding school.
+Between sports, commuting, and the heavy homework load all high school students seem to have, there would be little time to hang out and talk to someone else's mom.

 Reality #4: Unexpected bonuses that I realized after we signed onto boarding school life:

-Bonus #1: My children have friends from around the country and all over the world.
+Bonus #1: My children have friends from around the country and worldwide.
 They will have many homes away from home in their life's travels.
 They truly live in a diverse community, twenty-four hours a day.
-They don't just see friends from different backgrounds and cultures for a few hours a day and then head home to a homogenous neighborhood.
+They don't just see friends from different backgrounds and cultures for a few hours daily and then head home to a homogenous neighborhood.

 Bonus #2: My friends complain that their weekends are now defined by dropping off and picking up high school children from weekend athletic practices and social engagements.
 They long for their children to have driver's licenses.
 I did appreciate from the beginning that living at boarding school my children's friends would all live in the “same neighborhood”.
 I had not considered that high school parties and dances necessitate driving hither and yond at all hours, just inconvenient enough to preclude any other activity in between.
-At boarding school, the dances, activities, parties and just hanging out with friends are all within walking distance.
-I do not need to worry about who might be driving my child.
-Which brings me to my next wonderful realization.
+The dances, activities, parties, and hanging out with friends at boarding school are all within walking distance.
+I do not need to worry about who might be driving my child, which brings me to my next wonderful realization.

-Bonus # 3: There is little or no need for my child who has just earned his driver's license to be driving on dark, snowy or icy winter roads.
+Bonus # 3: My child, who has just earned his driver's license, has little or no need to drive on dark, snowy, or icy winter roads.
 My child walks to class each morning and doesn't need to climb into the car with another new driver still building the experience to react safely to dangerous or unexpected driving conditions.
-When they are at school I can fall asleep at night not listening for the car to pull safely into the driveway.
+When they are at school, I can fall asleep at night without listening for the car to pull safely into the driveway.

-Bonus #4: I do not need to worry if there will be a responsible parent at home when my child shows up to a school party, or to hang out with friends on campus.
-While the kids are given a healthy degree of freedom and personal space, there are adults (faculty) at every “party”.
+Bonus #4: I do not need to worry if there will be a responsible parent at home when my child attends a school party or hangs out with friends on campus.
+While the kids are given a healthy degree of freedom and personal space, adults (faculty) are at every “party.”

-I am awed by how my son has grown, and proud that I had the courage to give him the experience of boarding school.
+I am awed by how my son has grown and proud that I dared to give him the boarding school experience.
 He will take with him a superior, well-rounded education and leave behind his imprint on the Blair Academy community.
-I saw boarding school as “letting go” but in reality, it is keeping your child close and letting him grow.
+I saw boarding school as “letting go,” but in reality, it is keeping your child close and letting him grow.

 Questions?
 Contact us on Facebook. @boardingschoolreview